weenke/NIR_hyperimage/README.md

 Some parts of the proejct,
 1) Initial pre-processing of raw data - normalaaztion of raw intensities (with 'black' and 'white' standards)
-2) Conversion of reflectence data to absorbance are  based on the work of (Awais et al.)[https://pubs.acs.org/doi/10.1021/acsabm.0c00626], while most of the PCA/clustering analysis as well as loadings analysis was thought of and performed in the group
+2) Conversion of reflectence data to absorbance are  based on the work of [Awais et al.](https://pubs.acs.org/doi/10.1021/acsabm.0c00626), while most of the PCA/clustering analysis as well as loadings analysis was thought of and performed in the group

 # Involved people

-Appart from myself, two of my project mates were (Mikolaj)[https://github.com/CoderMikolaj] and (Enriqueta)[https://www.aalto.fi/en/people/enriqueta-noriega-benitez].
-The approach and general solutions were developed together while most of the code was written separetly, appart from the second cell in the (notebook)[https://github.com/weenke/NIR_hyperimage/blob/main/nir_hyperiamge_analysis.ipynb] it was written primarly by Mikolaj and used by all of us for the sake of simillarity of inital data.
+Appart from myself, two of my project mates were [Mikolaj](https://github.com/CoderMikolaj) and [Enriqueta](https://www.aalto.fi/en/people/enriqueta-noriega-benitez).
+The approach and general solutions were developed together while most of the code was written separetly, appart from the second cell in the [notebook](https://github.com/weenke/NIR_hyperimage/blob/main/nir_hyperiamge_analysis.ipynb) it was written primarly by Mikolaj and used by all of us for the sake of simillarity of inital data.

 # Visual explanation of the notebook